 Now that we’ve touched on all the fun stuff…let’s chat about the safety side of road tripping.
 When you’re traveling in your car you’ll need to have a stash of ‘first aid’ necessities for yourself and your car.

 You can grab a standard first aid kit for yourself [or make one from what you already have at home!] and an ‘emergency’ pack for your car.
 If you’re traveling into some remote areas it’s strongly suggested you watch at least a few videos on how to change a tire and jump start your car [better yet, practice!].
 Hopefully, you won’t need any of these safety stashes or pockets of car smarts, but you want to be prepared!
+At the very least, be sure to have the basic items needed to change a tire or jump a car.

-Also, make sure you have a proper spare tire, a legitimate tire iron and a jack that works…as in, test it all at home.
+This means you need to make sure you have a proper spare tire, a legitimate tire iron and a jack that works…as in, test it all at home.
 We may be emphasizing this because it’s something we failed to do once.
 The same goes for jumper cables.
 Even if you don’t need them, someone you meet may and who doesn’t need a little extra road karma!?

-So, there you have it…everything you need for road tripping.
 Sort of.
 This isn’t an all-inclusive list, but it’ll get you started on the road to fun-tastic adventures on the road!
 Check out this “US: Road Trips” Pinterest board for even more ideas for road trip packing, planning and safety!

 What would you add to this list?!
 Fill us in…we’re sure you have a few great tips we haven’t thought of yet!